 If you've human, chances are you've experienced stress or anxiety at some point in your life.
 For some, this can be temporary and for others it can be chronic.
 Dealing with stress or anxiety can have a negative impact on your health in more ways than one.
 In this blog, you will learn how CBD can help to reduce stress and anxiety, as well as other therapeutic tools that you can use in your everyday life to achieve a calmer state of mind.

 What is CBD?

 Cannabidiol, most commonly known as CBD, is a naturally occurring compound found in the cannabis-hemp plant.
 Unlike THC, CBD is 100% non-intoxicating.
 In other words, it will not cause a sensation of feeling "high".
-CBD has been found to have many health and wellness benefits, such as anti-inflammatory properties, it helps to reduce joint/muscle pain, calm stress and anxiety, and improve quality of sleep and it helps to reduce stress and anxiety with its calming properties.
+CBD has been found to have many health benefits, such as anti-inflammatory properties, it helps to reduce joint/muscle pain, calm stress and anxiety, and improve quality of sleep.

 How Does CBD work?

 Effects of Chronic Stress & Anxiety

 When we are faced with a stressful situation a hormone called 'cortisol' is released in the body.
 This hormone then triggers the "fight or flight" mode, where it will decide to either face the problem head on or run away from it.
 This is a natural process of the body that our ancestors developed as a survival skill.
 However, chronic stress and high levels of cortisol can wreak havoc in the body, with consequences that include:

 Several studies point to the potential benefits of CBD for anxiety

-In a 2019 study, researchers found that 300–600 mg of CBD significantly reduced anxiety symptoms in 57 adult males.
+*In a 2019 study, researchers found that 300mg–600mg of CBD significantly reduced anxiety symptoms in 57 adult males.